Calling All Stations: Critical reception

 a coherent style; Rolling Stone summarised it as "a Mike and the Mechanics artrock album".
 In 2014, Stevie Chick of The Guardian dismissed the album as "inexplicable".
+Tom Cox wrote in the NME that it was "tantamount to a service station muzak rock opera.

 In a 2019 interview, Tony Banks thought the album contained "some very good songs," but "has a kind of uniformity about it that I regret.
 It contains one or two rather weak tracks, too.
 We also left off two of the strongest tracks, which was a mistake."
 Rutherford said he did not regret making Calling All Stations, but due to its sales being lower than that of previous Genesis albums, he had "sensed that the mood had changed in terms of radio play."
 As he thought Genesis was already "becoming a catalogue act," this influenced the band's decision to stop recording new material.